ezequielmastrasso/EzequielM-WP-Theme/README.md

 * touch/click drag the thumbnails to scroll (desktop and mobile compatible)
 * top menu plugin for main categories and pages
-* select website styles, and google maps styles!
+* select website styles, and google maps styles! wanna add more map styles? easy! duplicate any map style .js file, rename it and add your own colors! or simply paste styles from http://snazzymaps.com/
 * customize layout with up to up to 5 columns or rows, image size and padding
 * top fixed bar for important information, related links, or even adds
 * left off-canvas column for categories links and tags built from a menu